Consensys/doc.gnark/docs/HowTo/write/circuit_api.md

 }
 ```

 !!! info
 	APIs, when possible, will take a variadic list of  `frontend.Variable` and / or `interface{}`.
 This allow flexibility on the circuit definition side to write for example
 	```go
 	cs.Mul(X, 2, cs.Add(Y, Z, 42))
 	```
-	Constants bigger than base field modulus, they will be reduced mod fr.
+	Constants bigger than base field modulus will be reduced mod fr.

 !!! important
 	Notice that we have two types of constraints: